 - Spatula – For stirring the dry and wet ingredients together.

-- Add spinach and blend again until smooth and green (fill the blender with as much spinach that you can fit, blend and then add more spinach if needed).
+Step 5 - Add spinach and blend again until smooth and green (fill the blender with as much spinach as you can fit, blend, and then add more spinach if needed).

 - Don't tell them what makes them green.